Core Spec Overview

 1. Introduction

-This public spec summarizes the core behavior of the dCorps Hub in a way that is:
+This public spec summarizes the core behavior of the dCorps Hub, an Arbitrum Orbit rollup (Rollup mode) on Ethereum, in a way that is:

 - stable enough for integrators and tools to rely on;